Another BRIXEL in the Wall: Towards Cheaper Dense Features: Introduction

 This disadvantage is usually addressed by decoupling the heavy semantic and geometric lifting of the ViT from the fine-grained spatial computations.
 The high-performing dense ViTs mentioned in the previous paragraph rely on a pretrained backbone, and a supervised, task-specific spatial refiner \cite{yangDepthAnythingV22024, raviSAMSegmentAnything2024, simeoniDINOv32025} like the ViT adapter \cite{chenVisionTransformerAdapter2022} or MaskFormer \cite{chengPixelClassificationNot2021, chengMaskedattentionMaskTransformer2022}.
 While leading to great performance, this approach requires substantial further supervised training after the unsupervised pretraining stage, meaning that it is not applicable when little supervised data is available.
 Therefore, it does not fully align with the desired off-the-shelf downstream task capabilities of these models.

 \paragraph{Contribution.}

 To remedy these issues, the goal of this work is to produce high-resolution, \emph{task-agnostic} dense features without any supervision.
 We summarize our contribution as follows: \begin{enumerate} \item Leveraging properties of the recently published DINOv3 model family, we propose BRIXEL, a simple yet powerful method to generate high-resolution dense features at a fraction of the computational cost. \item We evaluate the proposed method on a variety of dense downstream tasks.
 Across 42 model comparisons, our method outperforms the baseline at fixed resolution on every single one.
-Given the popularity of DINO models, and DINOv3's position as the state-of-the-art dense-feature model, these results promise performance gains and resource savings for practitioners in the field. \item Applying BRIXEL to other architectures, we further demonstrate the merit of some of DINOv3s design choices, producing insights which may inform future training pipelines for vision foundation models. \end{enumerate}
+Given the popularity of DINO models, and DINOv3's position as the state-of-the-art dense-feature model, these results promise performance gains and resource savings for practitioners in the field. \item We test the generalization abilities of BRIXEL and show that it yields substantial performance gains for other model families as well. \end{enumerate}